tceyhan/tceyhan/README.md

 - 🔭 I’m currently working on various projects..
-- 🌱 I’m currently learning Javascript, CSS-SASS/SCSS,Bootstrap, ReactJS
+- 🌱 I’m currently learning Python, Javascript, TypeScript CSS-SASS/SCSS,Bootstrap, ReactJS
-- 👯 I’m looking to collaborate on reactjs projects
+- 👯 I’m looking to collaborate on React.js projects
-- 🤔 I’m looking for help with Reactjs
+- 🤔 I’m looking for help with React.js
 - - 🌱 I’m addicted to learning and growing every day
 - :earth_africa: I will share a little bit of my knowledge to the world through my blogs
 - 📫 How to find me: